Anand Jayanti, MD, Psychiatry Resident

 Our ACGME-accredited Psychiatry Residency Program at The University of Texas Health Science Center in Tyler (UTHSCT) is one of the institution’s newer programs, beginning in 2017.
 In its early stages, we already see the tremendous impact it has made for our patient population.
 The critical shortage of mental health providers in Texas is extremely predominant in Northeast Texas, the area UTHSCT calls home.
 The program welcomes six residents per year in a four-year program with a full complement of 24 residents.
 The goal is to train the residents in Tyler and focus on retaining them in our immediate area upon graduation.

-The psychiatry residents train at the Health Center in Tyler, where the inpatient census consists primarily of acute and long-term State psychiatric beds.
+The psychiatry residents train at UT Health Science Center at Tyler, where the inpatient census consists primarily of acute and long-term State psychiatric beds.
 We also operate a geriatric psychiatry unit and a robust outpatient clinic on our campus.
 Residents rotate at Rusk State Hospital and Terrell State Hospital during their first and second years of training.
 These State hospitals are unique with their variety of patients, including child/adolescent, geriatric, forensic and maximum security.
 Terrell State Hospital is the only State hospital to provide ECT.
 Our residents assist with ECT early in their training.

 Nationwide, access to mental healthcare is far below other types of medical services.
 According to the 2015 Physician Workforce in Texas Report, of the 254 counites in Texas,185 have no psychiatrists.
 That’s almost 3.2 million people who do not have access to mental health services.
 UTHSCT has received much-needed support from the State of Texas.
 The state legislature committed to increase the mental and behavioral health workforce and appropriated a substantial fund over the next biennium to help address the issue.